Saving Me (TV series): Development

 Saving Me was created by Aaron Johnston.
 Daniel Scott composed the soundtrack for the show.
 Production of the series began in January 2021.
 In August 2022, BYUtv announced that they had greenlit the show for two 10-episode seasons, the first of which was slated to premiere at the beginning of October 2022.

-The first season was officially released online at byutv.org and on the BYUtv App on October 1, 2022 A 2-part sneak peek was also shown on BYUtv in-between sessions of the Church of Jesus Christ of Latter-day Saints October General Conference.
+The first season was officially released online at byutv.org and on the BYUtv App on October 1, 2022.
+A 2-part sneak peek was also shown on BYUtv in-between sessions of the Church of Jesus Christ of Latter-day Saints October General Conference.
 The series then moved to Monday nights and aired its entire season after the 10th Anniversary episodes of Studio C. On October 27, 2022, it was confirmed that WildBrain had signed on as a global distributor for the series.

+The second season was officially released in its entirety on byutv.org on March 5, 2023, before premiering the following day on the network.

+On June 17, 2024, Animation Magazine reported that BYUtv had renewed Saving Me for a third and fourth season, each consisting of 10 episodes, with production scheduled for completion in June 2026.